 The education, activities and practice provided by Heath House is guided by the Early Years Foundation Stage (EYFS) framework, which has proven to be a successful framework for aiding development and well-being.
-This framework is based around the recognised Characteristics of Effective Learning (Playing and Exploring, Active Learning, Creating and thinking Critically), and the Seven Areas of Learning.
+This framework is based around the recognised Characteristics of Effective Teaching and Learning (Playing and Exploring, Active Learning, Creating and thinking Critically), and the Seven Areas of Learning.

 - Personal, Social and Emotional Development